romanesco/Pcx4D/README.md

 - Import and Render 4D PLY files (support only ComputeBuffer rendering.
 See below for more details)

 - Support for PLY ASCII format

+- 3D PLY files are also supported
+(note that it Pcx4D conflicts with the original Pcx)

 Below is the original README.md for Pcx:
 ----------------------------------------------------------------------------